nidomiro/KDataLoader/README.md

 This way you can avoid fetching every object by its own.
 Calling the `load(<id>)`-Function with the same id will return the same `Deferred`.
-Therefore no additional request will be done.
+Therefore, no additional request will be done.

 ## Get